 Custom elevation surfaces

-In addition to the ground elevation surface, you can add additional custom elevation surfaces.
+In addition to the ground elevation surface, you can add custom elevation surfaces.
 Custom elevation surfaces must have a valid elevation source.

 Add a custom elevation surface